Product / Service Description

 If you are serious about physical preparedness success and you really want get TO and THROUGH military training, check out the Tactical Fitness Series to help you with more details of running, rucking, swimming, calisthenics, lifting, and overall preparedness for military and special ops training.

-Bottom line: Check out Tactical Strength if your weakness is strength, power, and speed.
+Bottom line: You get a book - Tactical Strength - that will eliminate your weaknesses - especially if that weakness is strength, power, and speed.
 This periodization program is the winter lifting phase we have tested for over 20 years with amazing results.
 If you need more work with endurance (running / swimming) and higher repetition calisthenics for muscle endurance, then consider The Complete Guide to Navy SEAL Fitness.